grafana/faro-web-sdk/packages/transport-otlp-http/README.md

 - `bufferSize?: number`: How many requests to buffer in total.
 - `concurrency?: number`: How many requests to execute concurrently.
 - `defaultRateLimitBackoffMs?: number` How many milliseconds to back off before attempting a request if rate limit response does not include a Retry-After header. ❗️Intermediate events will be dropped, not buffered❗️
 - `requestOptions?: OtlpTransportRequestOptions`: Additional options to add to requests when sending the data.
 - `tracesURL?: string`: Endpoint to send Traces to.
 - `logsURL?: string`: Endpoint to send Logs to.

-Note: Why is there no Metrics endpoint? <br />
+Note: Why is there no Metrics endpoint?\
 Faro does not collect Metrics as defined by the Open Telemetry specification.
-For example Faro does not have metric types, such as Gauge or Sum or Histogram and so on, as Open Telemetry does.
-Faro stores Metric values as log lines called `Measurements`.
+For example Faro does not have metric types, such as Gauge or Sum or Histogram and so on, as Open Telemetry does.Faro stores Metric values as log lines called `Measurements`.
 It is not feasible to translate Measurements to Metrics while staying compliant with the Open Telemetry spec.
 So we do not convert them and they are still be sent as a log type.